 7. What If I Did Not Catch the Wave?

 Many people are afraid that they will not catch a single wave once they get into the water.
 What you need to know is that this is nothing to worry about because the instructor will be helping you.
 Every wave is different just as the weather around the ocean also changes now and then.
 You need to practice often if you are to ride like a professional in the wave.
 You can expect a lot of falling in the water while learning.
 But, once you get skilled, you will enjoy surfing in the sea.

 8. Will I Have Muscle Aches After Surfing

 As a beginner, you should know that surfing can cause muscle aches.
 This usually happens to those who are not used to surfing.
 Paddling on the surfboard will cause your arm to feel like jello as well as soreness on your hips on the day after.
+To prevent it you can try with water shoes, which you can find on SwimOutlet.
 Besides, you also should expect to get rashes on your stomach when you are lying face down on the surfboard.
 This is due to a reaction to the wax.
 You can wear a rash guard to protect yourself from the wax.
 You can apply belly jelly and vaseline after surfing to solve the issue.